aj629/hiv_aids_spatial_analysis/README.md

 # Notes
 - final.ipynb is the final notebook.
 Please unzip to view maps/analysis.
-- Would not recommend running this notebook as it does take quite a while.-
+- Would not recommend running this notebook as it does take quite a while.
 - If the maps do not load in final.ipynb, there are html files of the maps under the same name and should be downloadable and viewable.